 But if you’re consistently having network problem on PC and mobile devices, maybe it’s time for you to upgrade your router.

 Method 3: Update your network driver

-If Destiny 2 keeps lagging or disconnecting when there’s nothing wrong with your network equipment, the issue is very likely caused by your network driver.
+If Destiny 2 keeps lagging or disconnecting when there’s nothing wrong with your network equipment, the issue is very likely caused by a faulty or outdated network driver.

-Also, if you’re using a gaming motherboard, you’ll need additional drivers to unlock the edgy features of your network card.
+Also, if you’re using a gaming motherboard, you might need additional drivers to unlock the edgy features of your network card.
 These features often include latency optimization.

 There’re 2 ways you can fix the driver problem: update your driver manually or automatically.

 Option 1: Update your driver manually

 To manually update your driver, you can visit the official website of your motherboard’s manufacturer.
 Once you get there, search your exact model and download the latest network driver.
 Be sure to choose the one that’s compatible with your operating system.

 Option 2: Update your driver automatically (Recommended)

 If you don’t have the time, patience or computer skills to update your video drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your exact graphics card, and your Windows version, and it will download and install them correctly: